Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide.md

-# Access URLs updated and certificates installed
+# Access URLs updated and certificates installed (for sbx env only)

 If you want to test or browse the APIs or applications on public network using https.
 Please follow below steps:
 1. Make the host file entries as below for sbx environment only: